ceres-solver/ceres-solver/docs/source/solving.rst

   :class:`Solver::Options` controls the overall behavior of the solver.
 We list the various settings and their default values below.

+.. member:: MinimizerType Solver::Options::minimizer_type

+   Default: ``TRUST_REGION``

+   Choose between ``LINE_SEARCH`` and ``TRUST_REGION`` algorithms.
+See :ref:`section-trust-region-methods` and
+   :ref:`section-line-search-methods` for more details.

+.. member:: LineSearchDirectionType Solver::Options::line_search_direction_type

+   Default: ``LBFGS``

+   Choices are ``STEEPEST_DESCENT``, ``NONLINEAR_CONJUGATE_GRADIENT``
+   and ``LBFGS``.

+.. member:: LineSearchType Solver::Options::line_search_type

+   Default: ``ARMIJO``

+   ``ARMIJO`` is the only choice right now.

+.. member:: NonlinearConjugateGradientType Solver::Options::nonlinear conjugate_gradient_type

+   Default: ``FLETCHER_REEVES``

+   Choices are ``FLETCHER_REEVES``, ``POLAK_RIBIRERE`` and
+   ``HESTENES_STIEFEL``.

+.. member:: int Solver::Options::max_lbfs_rank

+   Default: 20

+   The LBFGS hessian approximation is a low rank approximation to the inverse of the Hessian matrix.
+The rank of the approximation determines (linearly) the space and time complexity of using the approximation.
+Higher the rank, the better is the quality of the approximation.
+The increase in quality is however is bounded for a number of reasons.

+     1. The method only uses secant information and not actual derivatives.

+     2. The Hessian approximation is constrained to be positive definite.

+   So increasing this rank to a large number will cost time and space complexity without the corresponding increase in solution quality.
+There are no hard and fast rules for choosing the maximum rank.
+The best choice usually requires some problem specific experimentation.

 .. member:: TrustRegionStrategyType Solver::Options::trust_region_strategy_type

    Default: ``LEVENBERG_MARQUARDT``